What Can I Do To Get My Driver’s License Reinstated in My State?

 You May Be Eligible for a Limited Purpose License

-If your driver’s license has been suspended or is at risk of being suspended in the near future, you are not necessarily out of luck.
-All driver’s license suspensions―whether an administrative license suspension or a court-ordered suspension—are subject to appeal.
+If your driver’s license is at risk of being suspended, you are not necessarily out of luck.
+All driver’s license suspensions ― whether an administrative license suspension or a court-ordered suspension — are subject to appeal.

-If you are considering appealing a license suspension, you should consult with an experienced Ohio traffic violations defense lawyer as soon as possible.
-Your lawyer will be able to take action to protect your rights.
-For more information on this area of law, see our overviews of traffic violations.
+If you are considering appealing a license suspension, you should talk to an experienced traffic violations defense lawyer as soon as possible.
+Your lawyer will be able to take action to protect your driving record.

 Was this helpful?